 “So what are the best practices for CEO communication?”

-This observation prompts Al and Laura Ries to remark (in ‘The Rise of PR and the Fall of Advertising’that Ben&Jerry’s would not be the hip icecream brand they are today without the founders Ben and Jerry themselves – the values of the brand, of course, are completely in sync with their own values.
+This observation prompts Al and Laura Ries to remark (in ‘The Rise of PR and the Fall of Advertising’) that Ben&Jerry’s would not be the hip icecream brand they are today without the founders Ben and Jerry themselves.
+The values of the brand are completely in sync with their own values.
 There is no downside in having them appear as the spokesperson of the brand.

 Over the years, Jobs refined his understanding of PR, no doubt with the help of McKenna.
-He finetuned the product launches of Apple until it became an industry standard for CEOs to handel product launches in person (see, nowadays, Steve Ballmer and Stephen Elop) and used the power of the Apple brand to “auction” exclusive interviews – write favorably about Apple and you might get a face to face with Jobs.
+He finetuned the product launches of Apple until it became an industry standard for CEOs to handle product launches in person (see, nowadays, Elon Musk and almost every tech CEO) and used the power of the Apple brand to “auction” exclusive interviews – write favorably about Apple and you might get a face to face with Jobs.